sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 {{< img "images/google-analytics-2-peaks.png" "2178% increase from the previous peak!" >}}

 In a single hour on March 7th, a total of 1307 people visited this site ({{< link "images/realtime-analytics.png" "from all over the world!" >}}).
-Thankfully, even with all of that traffic, CPU usage of the virtual machine never even reached 10% (and the short spikes correspond to redeploying the site).
+Thankfully, even with all of that traffic, CPU usage of the virtual machine never even reached 10% (and the short spikes correspond to redeploying the site with copy edits).

 {{< img "images/march-7-traffic.png" "No flames yet..." >}}